firasuke/DOTSLASHLINUX_JEKYLL/_posts/2017-03-21-Best-Lightweight-GNU-Linux-Distros.md

 <br/>
 <br/>

 The official repositories offer a fair amount of packages (more than voidlinux and less than gentoo).
 This can also be extended using the aur which is completely unofficial.
 Everything seems super smooth with arch as pacman does most of the work for you.
 Optimus laptops won't have any hard time using arch.
-In fact arch is the only distro that makes the <strong>" But I have 2 graphics card an iGPU and dGPU... "</strong> a problem of the past.
+In fact arch is the only distro that makes the <strong>"But I have 2 graphics card an iGPU and dGPU..."</strong> a problem of the past.
 The devs did a lot of configuration for the packages so you don't have to bother about missing libs or having to relink libs or stuff like that.
 <br/>
 <br/>